mozilla/chromeless/static-files/md/dev-guide/glossary.md

 Jetpack-based code.

 __Jetpack Package__: A directory structure containing Jetpack modules, documentation, tests, and related metadata.
+If a Jetpack Package contains a Jetpack Program and includes proper metadata, it can be built into a Mozilla application or extension.

 __Jetpack XPI__: A build target of the CFX tool that, when loaded as an extension by a supported Mozilla application, bootstraps a Jetpack Loader and executes a Jetpack Program.

 __Jetpack Program__: A Jetpack Module that exports a `main()` function.
+This function is intended either to start a program for an end-user or add features to an existing program.

 __Jetpack Platform Library__: A set of Awesome Jetpack Chrome Modules that expose the functionality of the Mozilla Platform (Gecko).